Anti-racism workshop: The Basics

 This 3-hour session will examine structural, institutional, interpersonal, and internalized Islamophobia in both the Canadian and global context, including the impact of Islamophobia on Muslims.
 Participants will be guided through activities to help them uncover their unconscious biases and to recognize and confront Islamophobic microaggressions.
 Participants will also learn to recognize Islamophobia at the ideological and institutional levels along with some strategies to challenge these dimensions of Islamophobia.
 This workshop can also be offered in French upon request and if available.

 Anti-oppression and mental health: What's the relationship?

 In this 3-hour session aimed at mental healthcare providers, we first explore some basic concepts such as unconscious bias and microaggressions, as well as what white supremacy looks like in our daily lives.
 We then focus on topics such as racial, colonial, and immigration trauma, the dehumanization of BIPOC peoples with mental health struggles, criminalization of BIPOC mental health, and exclusion of BIPOC people's experiences in mental health care.
 As always we ask difficult questions but we promise to give participants space, within reason, to explore difficult questions and concepts.

 Responding to microaggressions: What can bystanders do?

-Thinking big: Challenging white privilege & supremacy
+Thinking big: Challenging systemic and structural white supremacy